logo

 Radiology:

-In the medical community, a lot of video feedbacks or images are displayed on external screens, often positioned next to the control machines or the computers used for the procedures.
+In the healthcare community, a lot of video feedbacks or images are displayed on external screens, often positioned next to the control machines or the computers used for the procedures.

 In the case of radiologists, it is common for these screens to be located behind a counter, or even in another room; the technician must then move back and forth to check information, what can be a significant waste of time and energy.